REGISTRATION FOR THE 2019 PROGRAM IS OPEN.

 The course includes visits to studios in New York City to get an insider's look at the production pipeline in action.

-Housing is optional with limited availability.
-The 23rd Street Residence is located adjacent to the 209 East 23 Street building and rooms are arranged in an apartment-style setting.
+CDFNY students are housed at the 23rd Street Residence, which is located adjacent to the 209 East 23 Street building and rooms are arranged in an apartment-style setting.
 There is 24-hour security at the housing building entrance.
 People must show a picture ID to enter the building.
 A program staff member is on call for emergencies throughout the night until class time in the morning.

 Apartments come with two- to three-bedroom suites, with central air and heat as well as full kitchen and bathroom facilities.
 Each apartment houses between four to six students and offers sweeping, picturesque views of the Chrysler Building, the Empire State Building and the East River.
 All rooms in the New Residence are equipped with wireless internet access.
 You must provide your own computer.
 Recreational space and laundry facilities are available.